Report: Colorado reaches out to Eric Bieniemy

 Bieniemy is Colorado’s all-time leading rusher, with 3,940 yards.
 He spent two seasons as Colorado’s offensive coordinator under head coach Jon Embree in 2011 and 2012.

-Bieniemy would join the Chiefs as a running backs coach in 2013 after Embree’s staff was dismissed after the 2012 season.
+Bieniemy joined the Chiefs as a running backs coach in 2013 after Embree’s staff was dismissed.